-Erythema toxicum is a common, noncancerous skin condition seen in newborns.
+Erythema toxicum is a common noncancerous skin condition that affects newborns.

-The main symptom is a rash of small, yellow-to-white-colored papules surrounded by red skin.
+The main symptom is a rash of small, yellow-to-white-colored bumps called papules.
+The papules are surrounded by red skin.
 There may be a few or several papules.
-They usually appear on the face and middle of the body, but may also be seen on the upper arms and thighs.
+They are usually on the face and in the middle of the body.
+But they can also occur on the upper arms and thighs.

 The rash can change rapidly, appearing and disappearing in different areas over hours to days.

-Discuss the condition with your health care provider during a routine examination if you are concerned.
+Discuss the condition with your child's health care provider if you are concerned.

 Erythema toxicum neonatorum

 Morelli JG.
 Diseases of the neonate.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 639.

 Wright DR, Cohen BA.
 Common newborn dermatoses.
 In: Gleason CA, Devaskar SU, eds.
 Avery's Diseases of the Newborn.
 9th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 100.